ponylang/contributors/ci/triggered-jobs.md

 Across a variety of repositories, we have a number of CI jobs that get triggered based on events in other repositories.
 This document is an attempt to give a broad overview of what exists and causes them to run.
 Please note, this list is not guaranteed to be up-to-date and you should check various repos for final confirmation.

-The triggered jobs list was last updated January 22, 2021.
+The triggered jobs list was last updated September 14, 2021.

 <!-- markdownlint-disable -->